Geoinformatics-Lab/pyGIS/docker/README.md

 docker start pygile-dev-container
 ```

-## 5. How to inspect the PyGILE container
+## How to inspect the PyGILE container?

 To see what containers are running: